Citrine & Sterling Filigree Art Deco Bracelet by Simmons

-Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis variation of an Art Deco chicklet necklace is fashioned from deep-citrine-glass stones and crystals in the shape of parallelograms.
+Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis chicklet necklace is a variation of the typical Art Deco style.
+Instead of square-cut stones, this one is fashioned from deep-citrine-glass and crystals in the shape of parallelograms.
 The stones are set in unmarked silver-tone frames.
 Some of the crystals have tiny corner chips, but they are not visible when the necklace is worn.
 The combination of colors and the shape of the stones make this jewel unique and versatile.
-Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.$ 225
+Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.USD$245.00

 Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese citrine pendant earrings from the mid-1920s are probably Czech in origin.
 What’s really unique is the metal inlays in each glass drop, which give the appearance of marcasites.
 The faceted, domed crystal at the top (designed to fall at the earlobe) is the same color as the bead and drop.
 These all-original, Art Deco screw-back earrings are rich in color and can be modified for pierced ears.
 Scroll down to see a pair that has already been converted as well as coordinating pieces.USD$225.00